Quantum-optical channels that output only classical states: Criterion for multimode nonclassicality breaking bosonic Gaussian channels

 Next we consider the case of non-singular $X$.
 Equation\,\eqref{e9} can now be rewritten as

 By relabelling $X\bs{\xi}$ by $\bs{\xi}$, Eq.\,\eqref{e24} is now written as

 Comparing the above equation and Eq.\,\eqref{e19}, and by Lemma 1, we have that the channel is nonclassicality breaking if $X^{-T} Y_0 X^{-1}$ is a valid covariance matrix.
 In other words $X^{-T} Y_0 X^{-1} + i \Omega \geq 0$ or $Y_0 \geq i X^T \Omega X$, where we have applied the complex conjugation to the inequality.
-By introducing $1\!\!1$, we recover the sufficiency of the criterion in Theorem 1.
+By adding $1\!\!1$ to $Y_0$, we recover the sufficiency of the criterion in Theorem 1.

 The final case left is that of singular $X$.
 Let us write $X_{\epsilon} = X + \epsilon 1\!\!1$ so that in the limit $\epsilon \to 0$ we recover the original $X$ matrix.
 We apply the sufficiency of the criterion to the non-singular $X_{\epsilon}$, and we have that $Y-1\!\!1 \geq i X_{\epsilon}^T \Omega X_{\epsilon}$.
 Now we expand $X_{\epsilon}$ and take the limit $\epsilon \to 0$.
 We find that we recover the sufficiency of the condition in Theorem 1.
 Hence we see that sufficiency of the inequality in Theorem 1 is proved for arbitrary $X$.\,$\blacksquare$